casefoundation/analytics-dashboard/README.md

 ## Installation

-The app runs as a Docker Compose project.
+The app runs as a Docker project.
 To install and run it, complete the following:

 First, create a file in the root of the project named `GOOGLE.env` that contains the OAuth2 keys given by the Google API Console for access to the Google Analytics configuraiton and reporting APIs.
 The file should look like this: